A2.4: At the airport and in the plane.

 Instruction: Choose the correct solution

-(I _____ my boarding pass at the counter.)
+(I always _____ my boarding pass before entering the plane.)

 Instruction: